 We understand that knowing your child may present with torticollis or plagiocephaly can be distressing to you as a parent.
-Butterfly Physiotherapists are trained in infant conditions and can provide you with the support and education you need to answer any questions you may have, allow you to take an active role in recovery, and be confident that your child is in good hands.
+Our physiotherapists are trained in infant conditions and have taken further continuing education related to torticollis and plagiocephaly.
+We strive to provide you with the support and education you need to answer your questions, allow you to take an active role in your child’s recovery, and be confident that your child is in good hands.
 We look at the child and family as a whole, and combine education and treatment about the specific neck or head issue with important early intervention to ensure gross motor milestones are not being compromised.